mravivar/AWProject3/README.md

 $ python server.app

 3. In browser, goto: http://localhost:5000/
-You will the following output:
+You will see the following output:
 /**************************************
 This is your index page